Acclaimed Russian Director Given Suspended Sentence After Fraud Conviction - UrduPoint

 Acclaimed Russian Director Given Suspended Sentence After Fraud Conviction

-"Serebrennikov's rehabilitation is possible without a real prison term," judge Olesya Mendeleyeva said, adding that the acclaimed theatre and film director would have to pay a fine, be on probation for three years and be banned from overseeing a cultural organisation.
+Known for his daring statements and groundbreaking projects, Serebrennikov has angered Russian conservatives and criticised censorship of the arts in Russia, warning of a return "to the most pathetic Soviet practices".

-"No comment," Serebrennikov, 50, said after the sentence was delivered, his face covered in a black mask as he followed the proceedings.
+"Serebrennikov's rehabilitation is possible without a real prison term," judge Olesya Mendeleyeva said, adding that the acclaimed theatre and film director would have to pay a fine and be on probation for three years.

 Hundreds of supporters who had gathered outside the courthouse broke into applause on hearing news of the sentence.